La Herradura & Almuñécar Beaches – Almuñécar Playas

 semi coarse sand almunecar

 If you are looking for golden sandy beaches in Spain, this is not the area for you!
-You would like do best on the Atlantic coast.
+You would like to do your best on the Atlantic coast.

 Playa Granada (Beaches of Granada)